 The lively Longfin Blue Danio makes a good community fish.
-It will get along with its own kind and most other species.
-These danios really need to be kept in a group to feel comfortable.
+It will get along with its own kind and most other species, but these danios really need to be kept in a group to feel comfortable.
 They are best kept in a school of 5 or more of their own kind.
-Groups of this fish can be hierarchal and a pecking order may emerge in the school, but nothing will come of it.
+Groups of this fish can be hierarchical, so a pecking order may emerge in the school, but nothing will come of it.

-Select other tank mates with a similar in temperament that can keep up with the fast paced lifestyle of this fish.
-Danios have been known at times to harass other fish and tankmates that need a calmer environment can become stressed.
+Select tankmates with a similar in temperament that can keep up with the fast-paced lifestyle of this fish.
+Danios have been known at times to harass other fish, and tankmates that need a calmer environment can become stressed.
 Don't keep them with fish that can eat them or fish that demand a peaceful aquarium.
-Also their long flowing fins are a temptation too great for any fin nipper to resist, so pick other tank mates carefully.
+Also, their long flowing fins are a temptation too great for any fin nipper to resist, so pick tankmates carefully.

 Same species - conspecifics: Yes - They are best kept in groups of 5 or more.

-Peaceful fish (): Safe - These are a very lively fish so pick tankmates that will not be bothered by it.
+Peaceful fish (): Safe - These are very lively fish, so pick tankmates that will not be bothered by their activity.

 Semi-Aggressive (): Threat